SayyedMohsin/text-into-pdf/README.md

 # 🚀 NexGen Studio | Professional Design Suite

-NexGen Studio ek powerful, browser-based digital design aur document editing tool hai.
-Ise high-performance aur ease-of-use ko dhyan mein rakh kar banaya gaya hai taaki students aur professionals bina kisi heavy software ke professional graphics aur PDFs taiyar kar saken.
+NexGen Studio is a powerful browser-based digital design and document editing platform built for high performance and ease of use.
+It enables students and professionals to create professional graphics and edit documents without installing heavy software.
+Users can also quickly convert text into PDF files directly from the browser without requiring login or account registration.

 ## ✨ Key Features